birdimus/ico_math/README.md

 ## feedback

-This is an opinionated library (as close to c as possible), but I'm also new to Rust, and there are probably things I can do better.
+I'm new to Rust, and there are certainly things I can do better.
-I'm open to suggestions, bug reports, or feature requests.
+I'm open to feedback, and love bug reports.

+There is presently a lot of code duplication I intend to remove once I can validate inlining perfomance.
+I've resisted macros in favor of readability.

 ## ico?
 Short for Icosahedra, the plural form of icosahedron, a 20 sided polyhedron.
 Also the name of my LLC.

+Copyright 2019 Icosahedra, LLC

+This Source Code Form is subject to the terms of the Mozilla Public License, v.
+2.0.
+If a copy of the MPL was not distributed with this file, You can obtain one at https://mozilla.org/MPL/2.0/.